‘The Wizard Of Oz’ Turns 80: Five Disasters And On-Set Accidents That Nearly Destroyed The Iconic Film

 Eighty years later, the Wizard of Oz’ disastrous production remains legendary.

-In a 1995 interview with The Sun-Sentinel, original Tin Man Buddy Ebsen revealed that early in filming he developed a life-threatening allergic reaction to the metallic dust used in the Tin Man makeup.
+In a 1995 interview with The Sun-Sentinel, original Tin Man Buddy Ebsen revealed that early in filming, he developed a life-threatening allergic reaction to the metallic dust used in the Tin Man makeup.
 The actor said he experienced violent cramping in his hands, arms, and legs and was rushed to the hospital as he struggled to breathe after ingesting pure aluminum into his lungs.

 Ebsen was put under an oxygen tent for two weeks and ultimately fired from The Wizard of Oz after he was told to “get the hell back to work” while still in the hospital.
 The Tin Man’s replacement, Jack Haley, was painted with a less toxic aluminum paste but he still ended up with an eye infection from the silver makeup.